George Simons | January 28, 2025

 Use SoloSuit to respond fast to junk debt buyers and win in court.

-LVNV Funding has more than 400 consumer complaints listed on their BBB profile.
-Reviews consistenlty report that LVNV Funding violates the Fair Debt Collection Practices ACt FDCPA, so it makes sense that they have a BBB rating of 1.09 out of 5 stars.
+LVNV Funding has received hundreds of complaints on its Better Business Bureau (BBB) profile.
+Reviews consistenlty report that LVNV Funding violates the Fair Debt Collection Practices Act (FDCPA), so it makes sense that the company has a BBB rating of 1.13 out of 5 stars.
 Here are some real experiences that consumers have had in dealing with LVNV FUnding LLC:

 One consumer reported that they had set up a debt payment plan with LVNV Funding who stopped retreving the payments one month without any notice to the consumer.
 The consumer tried calling the company 12 times, sent various emails, and kept getting ignored.